EAS Station Data Flow Sequence Diagrams

 5. Samples → Power/SNR metrics (Statistical calculations)

-This sequence shows how audio data from multiple sources (SDR, ALSA, PulseAudio, streams) flows through adapters into a unified audio controller.
+This sequence shows how audio data from multiple sources flows through adapters in the separated architecture where SDR hardware is isolated.

 Key Components: